Library Research in Action: An Interview with Mengliu Cheng

 What is the award you won from the Association of Asian Studies?
 Can you tell me more about it?

-How have the Penn Libraries and the Center for Global Collections helped you in your research?
+How have the Penn Libraries and the Zilberman Center helped you in your research?

 Tremendously!
-Before COVID, I went to the library to get physical copies of materials—Penn has a cool collection of Chinese books, and sometimes when I don’t know what to write or take a break, I wander the stacks and get some great inspiration just from looking at physical books.
+Before [the COVID-19 pandemic], I went to the library to get physical copies of materials—Penn has a cool collection of Chinese books, and sometimes when I don’t know what to write or I need to take a break, I wander the stacks and get some great inspiration just from looking at physical books.
 I can’t live well without having the materials around me.
-The library organizes the books by subject, and so seeing the Korean and Japanese materials related to a topic is also really important, and helps a student develop and expand research ideas and sources.
+The library organizes the books by subject, so seeing the Korean and Japanese materials related to a topic are also really important and can help a student develop and expand research ideas and sources.
 I find the organization very helpful.

-I requested a lot of books from Interlibrary Loan and the ILL staff were so helpful getting whatever I want from Ivy League institutions, including very rare books.
+I requested a lot of books from Interlibrary Loan and the ILL staff were so helpful getting me whatever I wanted from Ivy League institutions, such as very rare books.
 I can get them easily!
-Even during the [COVID-19] pandemic, that was my work pattern.
+Even during the pandemic, that was my work pattern.

-Brian Vivier [Director of the Center for Global Collections] ordered a whole collection from China for me and that was so helpful.
+Brian Vivier [Director of the Zilberman Center] ordered a whole collection from China for me and that was so helpful.
 I am very grateful.
 The large 44-volume set is called Zhongguo jin dai nong ye tuan ti zi liao hui bian (中國近代農業團體資料彙編).
 It really helped my research a lot because it’s a collection of journals and publications of books related to agriculture during the republican period from 1912 to 1949.
 Some have been digitized, but some issues were not found in the databases—you can only find them in hard copies.
-The Shanghai National Library’s newspaper index I mentioned above is very helpful, but doesn’t hold every single issue of a journal.
+The Shanghai collection mentioned above is very helpful, but it does not hold every issue of a journal.
 I recommend these texts to my own students when I teach as a TA.

 During COVID, I had to explore more online sources.
-Thankfully, the Penn Libraries has the most important archives that I needed, especially the Shanghai National Library, Duxiu, CNKI [the Chinese National Knowledge Infrastructure], and Wanfang Dissertations of China.
+Thankfully, the Penn Libraries has the most important databases that I needed, particularly the Shanghai Library Republican Periodicals, Duxiu, China Academic Journals, and Wanfang Dissertations of China.